lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 This approach establishes a conservative upper bound on withdrawal volume per report and ensures that VEBO cannot trigger an excessively large withdrawal in a single submission, thereby reducing protocol risk.

-### Off-chain Validators Exit Oracle (VEO)
+### Off-chain Validators Exit Oracle

-It is proposed to update the Validators Exit Oracle (VEO) off-chain logic to correctly support:
+It is proposed to update the Validators Exit Oracle off-chain logic to correctly support:

 - MaxEB
 - Consolidation